egradman/tumulthype-backbone/README.md

 You'll have to create some javascript callbacks in your Hype document:

-* create a dummy first scene, with the following onSceneLoad:
+Create a dummy first scene, with the following onSceneLoad:

     try {
       HypeView.documentLoaded(hypeDocument);